 Not typically.
 In cases where the carbons may become saturated quickly you might, e.g. commercial or restaurant applications.
 The device comes ready to install on your vent pipe.

 Your nose will tell you.
 When you begin to smell the hydrogen sulfide or "rotten egg" smell, it is time to either replace the unit, or purchase a replacement bag of carbon.

 Yes the homeowner can.
 You may purchase bags of replacement charcoal for the for these vent stack filter units.
 We do not recommend that you come in contact with the saturated charcoal.

-The activated charcoal can only absorb so much hydrogen sulfide, the gas that causes the smell.
-The filters will last between 1 and 5 years, possibly longer, depending on your septic system.
-For example, if you put them on a restaurant they may last 2 years.
-If you put them on a residence they may last 5 or more years.
-If you use a lot of bleach in your laundry or if you have a water softener they may not last as long.
+The activated charcoal can only absorb so much hydrogen sulfide, the gas that causes the "rotten egg" smell.
+Once the activated carbon has reached capacity then the "rotten egg" odors will pass through the vent carbon filter.
+When you smell the odors it is time to change the carbon.
+We recommend noting how many months it took for the activated carbon to reach capacity and mark on your calendar for the next carbon change.
+The sewer vent filters will last between 1 and 5 years depending on the gas concentration coming from your sewer vent or septic vent system.
+For example, if you put them on a restaurant vent stack they may last 2 years.
+If you put them on a residence they may last 3-5 years or more.
+Once you have a timeline you can easily change before the sewer odor is present again.

 The Charcoal Filtration Device will NOT solve your odor problem if: